-There are 1516 service characteristics used in this study.
-They consist of four demand characteristics, twothree energy or kilowatt-hour characteristics, and nine meter or customer characteristics.
+There are 20 service characteristics used in this study.
+They consist of five demand characteristics, six energy or kilowatt-hour characteristics, and nine meter or customer characteristics.
 These service characteristics, which are used to develop allocation factors are:

-- GENERATION DEMAND FACTOR (D1) this factor is determined based on contribution to Otter Tail's average annual six-hour system peak kW demand.
-Any loads for which Otter Tail is responsible for providing generation are included in this factor.
-The hours ending 9:00, 10:00, and 11:00 a.m., and 6:00, 7:00, and 8:00 p.m. were averaged to arrive at the Generation Demand Factor. - 2.
-TRANSMISSION DEMAND FACTOR (D2) this factor is determined based on contribution to Otter Tail's average annual six-hour transmission peak kW demand.
-Any loads for which Otter Tail is responsible for providing transmission service are included in this factor.
-The hours used are the same as those for the Generation Demand Factor.
+1. GENERATION DEMAND FACTOR (D1) - this factor is determined based on contribution to Otter Tail's average annual six-hour system peak kW demand.
+Any loads for which Otter Tail is responsible for providing generation are included in this factor excluding controllable loads The morning peak hour, the hour prior to the morning peak hour, the hour after the morning peak hour, the afternoon peak hour, the hour prior to the afternoon peak hour, and the hour after the afternoon peak hour were averaged to arrive at the Generation Demand Factor.

-- 3. DISTRIBUTION PRIMARY DEMAND FACTOR (D3) this factor is determined based on contributions to Otter Tail's average annual six-hour primary distribution peak kW demand minus the 0.83 kW/customer already included in the minimum system portion of the primary customer component.
+- 2. TRANSMISSION DEMAND FACTOR (D2) this factor is determined based on contribution to Otter Tail's average annual six-hour transmission peak kW demand.
+Any loads for which Otter Tail is responsible for providing transmission service are included in this factor excluding controllable loads.
+The hours used are the same as those for the Generation Demand Factor. - 3.
+DISTRIBUTION PRIMARY DEMAND FACTOR (D3) this factor is determined based on contributions to Otter Tail's average annual six-hour primary distribution peak kW demand minus the 0.83 kW/customer already included in the minimum system portion of the primary customer component.
 (See Appendix A-1.)
-Any loads for which Otter Tail is responsible for providing primary distribution service are included in this factor.
+Any loads for which Otter Tail is responsible for providing primary distribution service are included in this factor excluding water heating load.
 The hours used are the same as those for the Generation Demand Factor. - 4.
 DISTRIBUTION SECONDARY DEMAND FACTOR (D4) this factor is determined based on non-coincident kW demands at the secondary service level minus the 3.0 kW/customer already included in the minimum system portion of the secondary customer component.
 (See Appendix A-1.)
-Only loads served at voltages less than 2400 volts are included in this factor. - 5.
-ENERGY FACTOR (E1) this factor is based on kilowatt-hour (kWh) sales adjusted for line losses to the generation level excluding interruptible, irrigation, and $\frac{14}{24}$ ths of water heating and deferred sales. - 6.
+Only loads served at voltages less than 2400 volts are included in this factor excluding water heating load. - 5.
+12CP DEMAND FACTOR (D5) this factor is determined based on contribution to Otter Tail's average monthly three-hour transmission peak kW demand.
+Any loads for which Otter Tail is responsible for providing transmission service are included in this factor.
+The hours used are the peak hour, the hour prior to the peak hour, and the hour after the peak hour. - 6.
+ENERGY FACTOR (E1) this factor is based on kilowatt-hour (kWh) sales adjusted for line losses to the generation level excluding interruptible, irrigation, and $^{14}/{24}$ ths of water heating and deferred sales.
+It is only used for jurisdictional allocations. - 7.
 ENERGY FACTOR (E2) this factor is based on total kWh sales adjusted for line losses to the generation level.
-It is only used for jurisdictional allocations. - 7.
-ENERGY FACTOR (E8760) this factor is based on hourly energy usage, to which are applied hourly marginal costs to develop an hourly cost relationship.
-It is only used to allocate jurisdictional amounts to the customer classes. - 7.8.
-TOTAL RETAIL CUSTOMERS FACTOR (C1) this factor is based on the total active retail customers served in each jurisdiction. - 8-9.
-TOTAL DISTRIBUTION SERVICE LOCATIONS FACTOR (C2) a distribution service location is any point on the distribution system at which service is or can be provided including inactive and seasonal locations. - 9-10.
-TOTAL SECONDARY DISTRIBUTION SERVICE LOCATIONS FACTOR (C3) this factor includes only those distribution service locations served or which can be served at secondary voltage (below 2400 volts). - 10.11.
-STREETLIGHT FACTOR (C4) this factor is based on the weighted installed cost of the streetlights in each jurisdiction.
+It is only used for jurisdictional allocations. - 8.
+ENERGY FACTOR (E3) this factor is based on kWh sales adjusted for line losses to the generation level excluding real time pricing (RTP) and system marginal energy pricing (SMEP).
+It is only used for jurisdictional allocations. - 9.
+ENERGY FACTOR (E1-E8760) this factor is based on hourly energy usage adjusted for line losses to the generation level, to which are applied hourly day ahead pricing to develop an hourly cost relationship excluding interruptible, irrigation, and water heating, and deferred sales in the highest priced 14 of 24 marginal capacity cost hours.
+It is only used to allocate jurisdictional amounts to the customer classes.